guido-s/netmeta/README.md

   - ranking of treatments based on frequentist analogue of SUCRA (Rücker & Schwarzer, 2015);

+  - partial order of treatment rankings ('poset') and Hasse diagram for 'poset';

+  - split direct and indirect evidence;

   - automated drawing of network graphs (Rücker & Schwarzer, 2016).

 Furthermore, R package **netmeta** provides functions and datasets to